Socialist Federal Republic of Yugoslavia: Water polo

-Water polo is another sport with strong heritage in the era that predates the creation of Communist Yugoslavia.
+Water polo is another sport with a strong heritage in the era that predates the creation of Communist Yugoslavia.
 Throughout the 1950s and early 1960s, the Yugoslav national team had always been a contender, but never quite managed to make the final step.
 It was in the 1968 Olympics that the generation led by Mirko Sandić and Ozren Bonačić finally got the gold, beating Soviet Union after extra time.
 The country won two more Olympic golds – in 1984 and 1988.
 It also won two World Championship titles – in 1986 and 1991, the latter coming without Croatian players who by that time had already left the national team.
-And finally, the team won only one European Championship title, in 1991, after failing to do so for previous 40 years during which it always finished second or third.
-The 1980s and early 1990s were the golden age for Yugoslav water polo during which players such as Igor Milanović, Perica Bukić, Veselin Đuho, Deni Lušić, Dubravko Šimenc, Milorad Krivokapić, Aleksandar Šoštar, etc. established themselves as the best in the world.
+The team won only one European Championship title, in 1991.
+The 1980s and early 1990s were the golden age for Yugoslav water polo during which players such as Igor Milanović, Perica Bukić, Veselin Đuho, Deni Lušić, Dubravko Šimenc, Milorad Krivokapić, Aleksandar Šoštar and others established themselves as among the best in the world.